hengque/elk-analytics-katacoda-tutorial/elk-analytics/step6.md

 First, shut down the ELK stack (<kbd>Ctrl</kbd>+<kbd>C</kbd>) in `Terminal 2` and close your Kibana browser window.
 Then, open `logstash.conf` (it should still be open as a tab in the editor view).

 It's time to add our own filters.
 For this, we will use a *filter plugin* called the *grok plugin*.
-You can think of it as a *regex*-ish parser.
+You can think of it as a regex-ish parser.
 We'll write *grok patterns* that will match our messages and extract values into fields (these will be added to the fields you saw in Kibana in the previous step).

 <!--
 En aside om grok-plugin, länka till https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html och http://grokdebug.herokuapp.com/